Sgarg4431/note-app/README.md

 - POST /api/v1/share/:id: share a note with another user for the authenticated user.
 - GET /api/v1/search?keyword=xyz: search for notes based on keywords for the authenticated user.

+- All the Test have been written in test.js file